 Single women, take note: Every married Christian woman I’ve ever met who married a non-believing man has said, emphatically, they would tell every other woman not to do it.
-They wouldn’t wish away the children they’ve had, but as a general rule, I’ve yet to find a woman who thinks it’s worth the risk going in.
+They wouldn’t wish away the children they’ve had, but as a general rule, I’ve yet to find a woman who thinks it’s worth the risk of being unequally yoked going in.

 Catherine found that out the hard way, and spent over two decades gradually wooing and praying her husband into the kingdom.
 As we finish off our series focusing on the content from my book Loving Him Well: Practical Advice on Influencing Your Husband, we’re going to explore the “takeaway” principles Catherine found helpful in being married to an unbelieving man (men, the same principles apply if you’re married to an unbelieving wife).

 I hope you’ll check out the entire book, as this chapter in particular has a very touching story behind the teaching that makes it come alive even more.
 These lessons follow that story and include insights from John given after he was converted.

 Catherine often wondered how two unequally yoked people who shared so little in common could ever make it.
 Sometimes she even asked John, “Are we going to make it?
 We have so little in common.
 My faith is so important to me, but you don’t even share it!”

 John would say, “Catherine, where our relationship is good, it’s very good.
 Let’s concentrate on that.”
 John wanted Catherine to concentrate on the good places in her marriage rather than become consumed by her disappointments.